Mistreaper/strap-scripts/README.md

 `fritzing` and `librecad`: These are software for Computer Aided Design (CAD).
 Useful for teaching computers and how they work.

 `scratch3-bin`: Block-based programming, useful for learning algorithm before stepping into Python or other text-based languages.

+`ktouch`: This is a touch typing tutor for noobs and experienced touch typers made by KDE.